leonardotonelli/bachelor-thesis/README.md

-# A comparative analysis of optimization algorithms for the Binary Perceptron
+# Replicated Approach to the Binary Perceptron

 This repository contains the code for my Bocconi University bachelor's thesis (see thesis_.pdf).
 It implements and compares standard Simulated Annealing and Gradient Descent against their "replicated" versions for solving the Binary Perceptron problem.